 - Pre and post event treatments

-- Symptoms of stress, anxiety and depression
+- Muscular symptoms of stress, anxiety and depression

 OTHER BENEFITS OF SPORTS MASSAGE INCLUDE:

 - Alleviates muscular tension and stiffness

 - Increases fitness capabilities